 This week, the most important centre for learning and exploring nature in the Făgăraș Mountains was officially inaugurated by Conservation Carpathia in Sătic, Rucăr commune, Argeș county.
 The event took place in the presence of representatives of local and national authorities, of teachers and students from the area and the vicinity of the Făgăraș Mountains.

-The Richita activity centre offers the best conditions for discovering the living world: activities for groups of up to 30 people, who can explore nature within the protected forests of the foundation, directly, throughout the year.
+The Richita activity centre offers the best conditions for discovering the living world.
 The place has everything needed to host nature exploration activities and programs for all schools in the area, universities, organizations in Romania and abroad interested in nature conservation.

 The centre also offers programs and learning space for internships for students and training seminars in the field of research, nature education, protected natural areas.
 For the organized groups, the foundation’s specialists prepared workshops and experiences in nature.
 Most of the educational activities will take place outdoors, in the foundation forests and along the Dâmbovița River, which is in the vicinity of the Richita Centre.